-In that moment, came a realisation.
+At that moment, came a realisation.
 It isn’t simply losing accounts to the challengers that should worry established banks.
-In fact, there is plenty of evidence to suggest that the vast majority of us will, at the very least, continue to keep these accounts to receive salary payments, amass savings and to pay off mortgages and loans.
+In fact, there is plenty of evidence to suggest that the vast majority of us will, at the very least, continue to keep these accounts to receive salary payments, amass savings and pay off mortgages and loans.

 No, the real war is for customer data.
 And in this instance, “No transactions” was the white flag of surrender.

-When banks no longer have this fundamental data, because its customers are using Revolut, Monzo et al to pay for goods and services on a day-to-day basis, they lose the ability to engage them with relevant content.
+When banks no longer have this fundamental data, because their customers are using Revolut, Monzo et al to pay for goods and services on a day-to-day basis, they lose the ability to engage them with relevant content.
 They don’t have the raw material to add value to their customers’ experience.

 And they can no longer influence them towards business goals.